moritzgvt/versioned-wordpress-starter/README.md

 4. Hosting with SSH Access (Wordpress already installed)
 5. Empty Github repository

+---

 ## Usage

+### 1. Fork it

-1. Fork this repository
+Fork this repository.

-2. Clone your fork to the theme folder of your local wordpress installation
+### 2. Clone your fork to the theme folder of your local wordpress installation
 ``` sh
 cd your-wp-root-folder/wp-content/themes
 git clone git@github.com:moritzgvt/versioned-wordpress-starter.git
 ```

-2. Install dependencies
+### 2. Install dependencies
 ``` sh
 npm install
 ```

-3. Start development build process
+### 3. Start development build process
 ``` sh
 npm run start
 ```

+### 4. Working with it

-4. Make changes and commit them
+Make changes and commit them.
+If you want to add additional folders, you need to add them in the Webpack config file

+---

 ## Deployment

+### 1. Create target

-1. Create an empty theme folder inside the themes folder on your hosting (eg. `my-theme`)
+Create an empty theme folder inside the themes folder on your hosting (eg. `my-theme`)

-2. Add the deployment secrets to your repository
+### 2. Add the deployment secrets to your repository

 **REMOTE_PRIVATE_KEY**